Hi-Tek Naturals Grain Free Dog Food receives the Advisor’s top rating of 5 stars.

 However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.

-The fourth ingredient includes pork meal, another protein-rich meat concentrate.
+The fourth ingredient is pork meal, another protein-rich meat concentrate.

 The fifth ingredient is whole eggs.
 Eggs are easy to digest and have an exceptionally high biological value.